 I found myself about 6 months after my first panic attack, sitting in a parking lot in font of a “30 minute HIT” center.
 A kickboxing circuit for women.
 Though walking helped, I knew my pent up anger and grief needed to come out somehow.
 Punching something sounded really good at this point.
 I struck up the courage to go in – and even though my anxiety was raging from the second I opened the door, I promised myself I would push myself to get through it.
-I figured if I passed out – I would be in good hands.
+I figured if I passed out on the circuit – I would be in good hands.

 So I kept going back.
 I had good days and bad days but slowly the panic attacks subsided.